Understanding the jargon around credit cards can help you make the most of your account, so here's a handy glossary of the most commonly used terms.

 Some cards offer a programme where you can earn cash back on card purchases you make.

 County court judgment (CCJ)

-If an individual is owed money by someone who fails to pay them, they can apply to the County Court for judgment to claim the money.
-The court will issue a CCJ if they agree the amount due is (other than a cash advance, money transfer, balance transfer or credit card cheque).
+If an individual or company is owed money and someone doesn’t pay them, they can apply to the County Court for judgment to claim the money.
+The court will issue a CCJ if they agree the amount is due.
 A CCJ will be recorded by the court register for 6 years and will show on the credit file of the person who owed the money.

 A credit agreement is a legally binding agreement between a creditor (a financial institution who issues your credit card or loan etc.) and an individual under which the creditor provides credit to that individual.
 The credit agreement sets out the conditions associated with providing the credit, including the interest to be paid.